dougeby/IntuneDocs/intune-user-help/install-apps-cpapp-windows.md

 ![The Company Portal app for Windows 10, app details page.](./media/RS1_AppDetailsPage_Installed_02.png)
 ![The Company Portal app for Windows 10, app details page, Installed status showing.](./media/RS1_AppDetailsPage_Installed_01.png)

- Depending on the size of your company, there may be multiple versions of Office available for download from the Company Portal.
-For specific information about the Office suite for Windows devices see [Installing Office 365 on your Windows device](./install-office-windows.md).
+ Depending on the size of your company, you might see multiple versions of Office available to download from Company Portal.
+For specific information about the Office suite for Windows devices, see [Installing Office 365 on your Windows device](./install-office-windows.md).

 ## Share apps with others
 Share and recommend apps to your work or school contacts.
 The following steps describe how to share a link directly from Company Portal.